EnderCommunity/Universal-Accounts-System/README.md

 > Settings change confirmation prompt (untrusted device):
 >
 > 1. User will be asked to enter their password
 >
+> The username recovery process:
+>
+> 1. The user will be prompted to enter the email address that was attached to their account
+>
 > The password reset process:
 >